HPC Lab

 CMD ["jupyter-notebook", "--ip=0.0.0.0"]

-flag to remove automatically the container once it stops running - Use
+• Use --rm flag to automatically remove the container once it stops running

 docker build -t sandbox-debian-jupyter:2.0 sandbox-debian-jupyter -f sandbox-debian-jupyter/Dockerfile2